bigfix/developer.bigfix.com/site/pages/rest-api/api/admin.md

 title: Admin
 ---

+In order to run the Admin APIs, you must be logged in as Master Operator (MO).

 {% restapi "/api/admin/fields", "GET", "Returns the list of admin fields." %}

 **Request:** URL is all that is required